msillano/tuyaDAEMON/README.md

 _**TuyaDAEMON's primary objective is not merely controlling some devices or providing a unique user interface.
-Instead, it focuses on seamlessly integrating the entire Tuya ecosystem into node-red, thereby establishing a new level of abstraction that encompasses the Tuya-cloud, any IOT device of every brand, any custom device, MQTT, DB, and extended automation logic.
+Instead, it focuses on seamlessly integrating the entire Tuya ecosystem into node-red, thereby establishing a new level of abstraction that encompasses the Tuya-cloud, any IOT device of every brand, any custom device, REST, MQTT, DB, and extended automation logic.
 TuyaDAEMON serves as an open framework for advanced custom IoT development.**_

 **Tuya ecosystem:**([_source Tuya_](https://developer.tuya.com/en/docs/iot/open-api/platform-overview/solution-overview))